-Short answer - because if you store balances you cannot do state sharding without making the transactions non-atomic.
-A UTXO type system of consumables allow you to state shard with zero destination overhead, whereas a balance model ends up having a significant destination overhead, making sharding inefficient and only secure through a form of centralised orchestration.
+Short answer - because if balances are stored, we cannot state shard without making the transactions non-atomic.
+A UTXO type system of consumables allow us to state shard with zero destination overhead, whereas a balance model ends up having a significant destination overhead, making sharding inefficient and only secure through a form of centralized orchestration.

-Long answer - to answer this question we need to first establish that sharding is necessary - generally speaking there are two constraints with a DLT:
+Long answer - to answer this question we must first establish that sharding is necessary - generally speaking there are two constraints with a DLT:

 1. Transaction throughput

 With a directed acyclic graph (DAG), transaction throughput is higher than on a blockchain as the transport can be optimized - you are dealing with transactions individually rather than as a block.
 However, those transactions still need to be validated, and at around 2,000 transactions per second on a single shard (assuming standard servers) you will see the performance of the full nodes on a network start to drop significantly.
 Pruning the ledger does nothing to reduce this load as this is a throughput constraint, not a storage constraint.

 To scale beyond the 2,000 transactions per second mark, it is necessary to start splitting the throughput load; this requires sharding the network, splitting the work amongst the nodes, rather than requiring all the nodes to do all the same work.

 Now that you are splitting up the ledger into parts, you need a method of dealing with transactions between shards.

 Using balances, rather than UTXO can certainly reduce the storage requirements of the ledger on a given shard as you can prune the transaction history; however, one shards output is no longer another shards input without overhead.
 Since no TX history is being stored, just balances, the transactions between shards are not atomic, and this starts creating serious complexity.
 As a worked example: